TimGoll/simplebox/README.md

 <link rel="stylesheet" href="../libs/simpleBox.css">
 ```

 Now only one step is missing.
-You h ave to initialize the library.
+You have to initialize the library.
 ```javascript
 window.onload = function() {
 	simpleBox.init({offset: 50});